flatironhealth/fh-immuta-utils/doc/managing_policies.md

 $ fh-immuta-utils policies --config-file foo.yml --type subscription
 ```

-Running the script above will generate a new global subscription policy named `subscription_1_subscription_policy` that will:
-* **action** --> not subscribe data sources for everyone except when user is a member of group `group01`
-* **circumstance** --> for data sources tagged `tag01`

-Operators on conditions and circumstances are same as described above for data policies.

-*Note*: To apply both data and subscription policies skip the `--type` argument which defaults to
+*Note*: To apply both data and subscription policies, skip the `--type` argument which defaults to
 both data and subscription policies being applied.

+Running the script above will generate a new global subscription policy named `subscription_01_subscription_policy` that will:
+* **action** --> deny subscription except for users who are in the group `group01`
+* **circumstance** --> for data sources tagged with `tag01`

+### Supported Values

+Similar to data policies, subscription policies can be configured many ways.
+However, only the following are currently supported values by `fh-immuta-utils`:

+1. **Operators**: these allow for stringing together separate exceptions, and separate circumstances.
+The supported values are `or` and `and`.
+2. **Types**:
+    1. `Groups` is the only currently supported `condition` type.
+    2. `columnTags` and `tags` are the only currently supported `circumstance` types:
+        1. `columnTags` applies the policy to data sources with specific column tags
+        2. `tags` applies the policy to data sources with specific tags on the data source itself